Dan-Cosci/Capstone-1/README.md

 - Tutorial by [SuperSimpleDev](https://www.youtube.com/c/SuperSimpleDev)
 - Additional inspiration from YouTube's interface.

-## Feedback

-Feel free to share your feedback or suggestions by opening an issue in the repository or reaching out via email at your-email@example.com.

 ## License

 This project is for educational purposes only and is not intended for commercial use.
 YouTube and its design are trademarks of Google LLC.